What Is Needed for a Salty Dawg Rally?

 - If the owner or captain does not have offshore sailing experience, he or she must acquire crew meeting the offshore experience requirement.

-REQUIRED and RECOMMENDED EQUIPMENT
+REQUIRED and Recommended EQUIPMENT

 REQUIRED EQUIPMENT